Ali-Mostaghimi/BandarOff-Public/README.md

 # BandarOff-Public
-This is just a repository to present this project for my cv.
+This is just a repository to present BndOff project for my cv.

 ## Descirption
 Business oweners by using this application can add discount tickets to sell their products more effiently, scan discount tickets as qr-code to expire tickets, managing their own wallet, view related transactions and etc.